-Employees exhibiting symptoms may be eligible for FMLA if required to quarantine after being diagnosed with a serious medical condition like COVID-19.
+Employees exhibiting symptoms may be eligible for FMLA if required to isolate after being diagnosed with a serious medical condition like COVID-19.
 Employees should call Human Resources (507-233-9150) to begin an eligible claim and to identify if any telecommuting work is available.
-The Campus Nurse together with Human Resources will identify a return to work date.
+Brown County Public Health and the Campus Nurse will identify a return to work date.

 The Campus Nurse will report your illness-related absence using current procedures already in place.
 Regular communications with professors and instructors are always recommended.
 Work with your professor to continue academic studies and be proactive in finding solutions.
 Brown County Public Health and the Campus Nurse will identify a return to campus date.